cboddy/i3-workspace-names-daemon/README.md

 ```
 ##### font

-Install the [Font Awesome](https://origin.fontawesome.com/icons?d=gallery) font via your favourite package manager.
-This is necessary if you want to show an icon instead of a window's name in the i3 status bar.

 You can use all icon fonts available on your system thanks to pango.
 [More here](#more-icons-with-pango).

+You can install the [Font Awesome](https://origin.fontawesome.com/icons?d=gallery) font via your favourite package manager.
+This is necessary if you want to show an icon instead of a window's name in the i3 status bar.

 For Debian/Ubuntu et al.